nowrin-dola/beezy-bees-kintergarten-website/README.md

 ###You can see the school's available classes and teacher details

-###This site i sdeveloped by react route,bootstarp and js.
+###This site is developed by react route,bootstarp and js.

 ###This site content all information about the school.